actuarialnematode/Mi-DNA/README.md

-Mi-DNA: an integrated user-friendly variant interpretation pipeline
+Mi-DNA: an integrated application with variant interpretation capabilities
 =======

 Documentation to follow...